CiscoTestAutomation/genie/docs/userguide/harness/user/datafile.rst

              # <$virtual_env>/lib/python3.4/site-packages/genie/infra/triggers.yaml
     variables: # Use this fiel to store any information to be shared to triggers
                # Can be retrieved : %{variables.<field>}
+    uids:    # Mention which triggers to execute
+    groups:  # Mention which trigger group to execute

     <trigger name>: # Trigger name goes here